Akhilarroj22992923/ReachInEmailAuto/README.md

 Clone the repository to your local machine
 - git clone https://github.com/Akhilarroj22992923/ReachInEmailAuto.git
 ## Navigate to the root directory of the project directory :
-$$ cd server
+* cd server
-Run npm install to install all the dependencies
+- Run "npm install" to install all the dependencies
-Create a .env file in the root directory with the same IDs as specified in the documentation.
+- Create a .env file in the root directory with the same IDs as specified in the documentation.
 Running the server
-To start the server, run the following command in your terminal npm start
+To start the server, run the following command in your terminal
+* npm start
 This will start the server at localhost:5000 (or whatever port you have specified). or we can use backend deployed link also.

-To start the worker.js file, run the following command in your terminal npm run server
+To start the worker.js file, run the following command in your terminal
+* npm run server